Soft Washing vs. Pressure Washing

 Summer is the perfect time to work on your exterior home projects, like cleaning your siding and restoring your patios.
 But how do you know what type of washing works best for all of your different exterior surfaces?

-Clean ‘N Seal has your back with this useful guide about soft washing, pressure washing, and how to professionally use them around your home.
+Clean ‘N Seal has your back with this useful guide about soft, pressure, and power washing and how to use them professionally around your home and business.

 Soft Washing

 Soft washing, or house washing as it’s sometimes called, is almost the same as pressure washing.
-It even requires the same professional equipment, but there is a key difference that matters depending on your exterior surface.
+It even requires the same professional equipment, but a key difference matters depending on your exterior surface.

 All About Pressure